jtbry/superbot_panel/server/README.md

 ##### Options 1.
 NPM Scripts
 `npm start` - Will apply pending migrations and start the app using `node`

-`npm dev` - Will apply existing migrations and start the app using `nodemon`
+`npm run dev` - Will apply pending migrations and start the app using `nodemon`

 #### Options 2.
 Manually
 `node ./app.js` Will **not** apply pending migrations and will run using `node`